Category: Interactive Learning Resource (Page 2 of 2)

 Overview

 This course aims to support elementary school teachers in learning simple strategies for using generative artificial intelligence (AI) in lesson planning.
 In education, AI involves using algorithms to assist or automate parts of teaching and learning, such as generating lesson ideas, personalizing content, and providing adaptive learning supports (Holmes et al., 2022).
-When used carefully, AI can help teachers in planning, addressing diverse learning needs, and enhancing creativity without replacing professional judgment (Kasepalu et al., 2022).
+When used carefully, AI can help teachers plan more efficiently, address diverse learning needs, and enhance creativity without replacing professional judgment (Kasepalu et al., 2022).
 This learning resource provides step-by-step guidance, examples, and templates for using accessible AI tools, like ChatGPT, Diffit, and Gemini, to design engaging, inclusive, and curriculum-aligned lessons.

 Interactive Learning Resource: AI Tools for Lesson Planning